scloud by Florian Salzmann

 Defender for Business for Android - MAM

-The Defender for Business allows the protection of Android devices in the same way as the Defender for Endpoint via MDM as well as MAM.
+Defender for Business lets you protect Android devices just like Defender for Endpoint, via MDM as well as MAM.
 The Defender protects the device with a web filter and malware scanning.
-Both features require Android devices to be managed with Intune.
-When it comes to administration, a distinction is made between MDM (Mobile Device Management) and MAM (Mobile Application Management).
-The MAM is used when devices do not belong to the company and only part of the applications on the device are to be protected and managed.
-Android calls this type of management "Device Administrator".
+On Android devices, both features require that the device is managed with Intune.
+For the management itself, there’s a distinction between MDM (Mobile Device Management) and MAM (Mobile Application Management).
+MAM comes into play when devices don’t belong to the company and only part of the applications on the device should be protected and managed.
+Android calls this kind of management “Device Administrator”.

-You want to iOS Protect devices with Defender?
+Do you want to protect iOS devices with Defender?

---> Then I have created a guide for you here: Defender for Business for iOS Deployment (MAM and MDM)
+—> Then I have a guide for you here: Defender for Business for iOS Deployment (MAM and MDM)

 Defender for Android - Intune - Device Administrator

-In this article I focus on the MAM administration of the Defender for Business of the Android devices.
-Defender for Endpoint also offers the same options.
-I will write about the configuration for MDM devices in a separate post.
+In this post I focus on the MAM management of Defender for Business on Android devices.
+Defender for Endpoint offers the identical options.
+I’ll write about the configuration for MDM devices in a separate post.

 Requirements